emdash/irpn/doc/style.md

 aHungryFunction (Case1 a) b c = oneLine a (b c)
 ```

-The thing is: I've been reading a lot of Idris source lately, and this
+I'm not actually sure how the community feels about this in general.
+I
-style seems rare to be somewhat rare.
-In this instance, I defer to
+am using "Arrow West", since that style seems to be prevalent.
+I'm
-convention and format definitions in "arrow west".
+open to changing my mind about this.

 ## Data Definitions